ayusc/orangefox_device_lava_LXX503/README.md

 > [!WARNING]
 > **Read Carefully !!!**<br>
 >
-> This is not a recovery image (instead a boot image) and it must be flashed into the /boot partition (since it's a A/B partition device with no recovery partition).
+> This is not a recovery image (instead a boot image) and it must be flashed into the /boot partition (since it's a virtual A/B device with no recovery partition).

 ### How to Install